MathematicGuy/RemoteObsidian/Artificial Intelligence/Week 3 - Optimization in Neural Network and Newton's Method.md

 ## The Hessian (Matrix)
 + $ Example above was just 1 variable, for multiple variables, the **second derivative is a Matrix full of second derivatives called the Hessian**.
+(Jacobian for Partial Derivative and Hessian for 2nd Derivative Matrix)
 ![[Pasted image 20241001142935.png]]

 Explain from the top down, we got the rate of change of $f_{x x}$ (this is just $f'(f'(x))$